Project Details -

 Health Care Theme

-- Conduct User-Centered Design of the DIAMANTE intervention in English and Spanish.
+- Conduct user testing of the DIAMANTE platform in English and Spanish.

-- Evaluate the effectiveness of adaptive versus static messaging.
+- Evaluate the effectiveness of adaptive versus static messaging interventions.

-- Evaluate the effectiveness of nurse phone outreach for non-responsive participants.
+- Evaluate the effectiveness of phone outreach for nonresponsive participants.